To investigate where is the issue, it may be fruitful to play the video first out of Angelcam

 How it works

 Test from a local network first.
 The video should definitely be loaded fast and played without any glitches.
-Otherwise, there is a problem with a camera itself (most often) or in a local network (not typically).
+Otherwise, there is a problem with the camera itself (most often) or in a local network (not typically).
 Once you will be sure this is working without issues continue with the next step:

 1️⃣ Find a camera stream address